-Santos was a prominent supporter of peace talks between the FARC and the administration of Andres Pastrana that took place between 1999 and 2002.
-Upon his return to Colombia he advocated for a dialogue with the guerrillas as a way and the war and eradicate kidnappings in the country.
+Despite his alleged affinity with the far-right, Santos was a prominent supporter of failed peace talks between the far-left FARC and conservative president Andres Pastrana that took place between 1999 and 2002.

-He worked in Spain until in 2002 he became the running mate and subsequently vice-President of the newly President Alvaro Uribe.
-Santos served as vice-president for the full eight years Uribe was in office.
+The two won the extremely violent 2002 election and Santos served as vice-president for the full eight years Uribe was in office.

-Santos supported Zuluaga’s candidacy in the last weeks of the presidential election race and, following Zuluaga’s loss in the vote, was picked by Uribe to become the candidate for Bogota mayor, widely considered the second most important post in the country.
+Santos supported Zuluaga’s candidacy in the last weeks before the presidential elections and was picked by Uribe to become the candidate for Bogota mayor after Zuluaga failed to win the presidential elections.

 Like Uribe and many members of the Democratic Center party, Santos has been accused of land theft.

 Santos’ alleged land theft practices took place in the eastern Vichada province with the help of renowned law firm Brigard & Urrutia of Colombia’s former ambassador in the US, Carlos Urrutia.

 The scandal, which like Santos’alleged ties to the AUC was never legally resolved, forced Urrutia to resign from his post in Washington DC in 2013.